 As more frequent droughts cause rivers and springs to dry up, the journey to fetch water is only getting longer, hotter, and more dangerous.

-As climate change gets worse, extreme weather events like floods are becoming more common and severe, damaging pipes and washing away toilets, and it's women and girls whose health, safety and dignity are suffering the most.
+Extreme weather events like floods are becoming more common and severe, damaging pipes, polluting water sources, and washing away toilets – and it's women and girls whose health, dignity and wellbeing suffer the most.

-But every day – at home, in their community, as part of local water management committees – women and girls are coming up with practical solutions to the water crisis, and leading the response to climate change.
+Every day – at home, in the classroom, as part of community groups – women and girls are coming up with practical solutions to problems, and leading the response to climate change.

 They’re fixing taps and pumps.
 They’re organising change.
-And they’re taking on even more responsibilities, volunteering to monitor water levels and coming up with plans to make supplies last.
+And they’re taking on even more responsibilities, volunteering as peer educators, hygiene promoters, and water monitors.